You’d be surprised how much experiences you can get out of S$150 in Singapore over five days!

 Even for activities, you’ll be glad to know many of them are even free!
-Categorised into sights and sounds, arts and culture and nature activities, this article is all you need for an affordable stay in the Lion City.
+Categorised into sights and sounds, arts and culture, and nature activities, this article is all you need for an affordable stay in the Lion City.

-Best Sights and Sounds
+Best sights and sounds

-Sunrise/Sunset at Punggol Waterway Park — During my fitter days, I spent many delightful mornings here running along acres of lush greenery and sleepy apartment blocks.
-There are few spots in the country that provide such a charming setting to bask in the sun’s inevitable warm orange glow.
+Sunrise/Sunset at Punggol Waterway Park — During my fitter days, I spent many mornings here running along acres of lush greenery and sleepy apartment blocks.
+There are few spots in the country that provide such a charming setting to bask in the sun’s warm orange glow.

 Singapore Botanic Gardens — The Singapore Botanic Gardens is the country’s first and only UNESCO World Heritage site.
-No matter which time of day you find yourself there, there’s a palpable sense of serenity in the air amidst calming trees and resting animals.
+No matter what time of day you find yourself there, there’s a palpable sense of serenity in the air amidst calming trees and resting animals.
 There are also musical performances held on the Shaw Foundation Symphony Stage every weekend, the perfect setting for a romantic evening picnic.

-S$20 and Under
+S$20 and under

-Haji Lane and Arab Street — If Haji Lane were human, it’d be the cool, tatted-up distant uncle who went abroad to study liberal arts in the 70s.
+Haji Lane and Arab Street — If Haji Lane were human, it’d be the tatted-up distant uncle who went abroad to study liberal arts in the 70s.
 Together with Arab Street, the walls are covered in colourful murals that are hard to find elsewhere in the city.
 Patronise the countless chic cafes in the day, then grab a beer and belt out Wonderwall in the cosy alleys with wasted locals at night.

 Wings of Time at Sentosa — It’s hard to go wrong with a show that has an epic combination of lasers, fire and water (wait no, actually, it can).
 But from the stellar reviews of this spectacle, it blows conventional light show standards right out of the park.

-Arts and Culture
+Arts and culture